Curating Connection: The Eclectic Vision of Amara Singh

 ”This piece clearly speaks for itself, its strong anti-war message reverberating about the canvas like a rubber bullet fired in a greenhouse made of reinforced glass.
 What more can be added to the pseudo orange that assaults the eyes, the strip of blue that represents, without doubt, the desire for a post-war sky filled not with drones and helicopters raining down missiles, but rather a cloudless sky of hope.

-Sold under the WPtAA name, this is clearly a Mo Cohen work, dripping with anger for the loss of peace in so many parts of the world.
+Sold under the WPtAA name, this is clearly a Mick Cohen work, dripping with anger for the loss of peace in so many parts of the world.
 This is one of the most powerful pieces made by a war artist, and no doubt it will do its bit to bring an end to war and help turn army bases into art galleries.”

 Defra Prekick, Artist and writer